 Nicole donating stem cells through apheresis.
 A small bag of hematopoietic stem cells has the power to save a life!

-These are just four of nearly 100 frightening and life-threatening diseases that modern medicine can now often cure through a bone marrow or stem cell transplant.
+These are just four of the more than 75 frightening and life-threatening diseases that modern medicine can now often cure through a bone marrow or stem cell transplant.
 But why are there two kinds of transplants?
 The short answer is that there aren’t, it’s just two ways of collecting the stem cells needed for transplant.

 Both methods collect hematopoietic stem cells (HSC) from the volunteer donor.
 The red bone marrow produces HSC, which give rise to all blood cells in the amounts needed for us (and all other vertebrates) to thrive.
 The average person makes more than 500 billion blood cells each day.
 Hematopoietic stem cells renew themselves, so collecting them does no harm to the donor.